Symplectic Tiling Billiards, Planar Linkages, and Hyperbolic Geometry: Symplectic Tiling Billiards

 Figure 4 shows a picture of an orbit with respect to $(A,A_{1/3})$.
 The picture on the right shows a close-up of the most complicated part of the orbit on the right.
 (I have also continued the orbit a bit further on the right.)
 The slightly thicker segments on the right are actually unions of extremely close parallel segments.

 The orbit seems to be bounded and aperiodic.
-I did not formally prove the aperiodicity, but my rational calculations reveal that the numerators and denominators of the coordinates of the vertices are tending to $\infty$.
+I did not attempt to prove this, but my rational calculations reveal that the numerators and denominators of the coordinates of the vertices are tending to $\infty$.
 Geometrically, the orbit has an attracting limit cycle.
 All this would not be hard to prove; one would look at the first return map to a suitable interval, get an interval exchange transformation, and check that it had an attracting fixed point.
+Here is a concrete conjecture.

-After playing around for a while, I conjecture that all orbits on $(A,A_{1/3})$ are bounded and get attracted to a limit cycle.
-(The limit cycle itself is a periodic orbit.)
+\begin{conjecture} All orbits on $(A,A_{1/3})$ are bounded and get attracted to a limit cycle.
+The limit cycle itself is a periodic orbit. \end{conjecture}